 - Complete self-assessment materials as assigned

-- Attend all virtual leadership activities, including orientation and coaching sessions, and complete all assigned readings
+- Attend all virtual leadership or in-person activities, including orientation and coaching sessions, and complete all assigned readings/Book clubs

-- Complete experience as a “leadership fellow” that will range from 10-20% of participant’s time for a period not to exceed three months; exact scope and sequence of “fellow” assignment to be negotiated
+- Complete experience as a “leadership fellow” (spring project) that will range from 10-20% of a participant’s time for a period not to exceed three months

 - Participate in evaluation of program, including personal interviews and surveys